Inagawa-kai: Key persons

 Inagawa-kai's renowned figures in the 20th century include Tatsuo Deguchi (known as the "Moroccan Tatsu" or "Tatsu of Morocco"), Kingo Yoshimizu, Kijin Inoue, Takamasa Ishii, Haruki Sho, and Kiichiro Hayashi.

 Leadership

-On April 7, 2019, Jiro Kiyota retired from kaicho and assumed the position of sosai, but remains the leader according to the National Police Agency.
+In April 2025, Jirō Kiyota, the former fifth kaichō (会長, chairman) and then-current sōsai (総裁, supreme advisor), died of illness.
+As a result, Kazuya Uchibori became the leader of the Inagawa-kai in both name and reality as its sixth kaichō.